-Taco Bell Creamy Jalapeno Quesadilla Sauce (Copycat) is easy, tangy, and just spicy enough.
-Made with paprika, pickled jalapeños, and cayenne pepper.
+Taco Bell Creamy Jalapeno Quesadilla Sauce (Copycat) is easy and tangy with a kick.
+Made with paprika, pickled jalapenos, and cayenne pepper.

-This simple Quesadilla sauce makes the perfect topping for all your favorite Mexican Dinners.
-Apart from quesadillas, you can serve it up with Oven Baked Beef Tacos, Slow Cooker Chicken Fajitas or any of your other favorite Mexican recipes.
+This simple and creamy sauce makes the perfect topping for all your favorite Mexican Dinners.
+Apart from quesadillas, you can serve it up with Oven Baked Beef Tacos, Slow Cooker Chicken Fajitas, or any of your other favorite Mexican recipes, like Tacos Al Pastor.

 If you’re looking for a new go-to sauce that’s creamy and spicy, then this is the one for you.
 It’s made with flavorful ingredients like pickled jalapeños, white vinegar, paprika, garlic powder, onion powder, and cayenne pepper.
 Those flavorful and spicy ingredients are mixed with mayonnaise and sour cream to make them into a creamy mixture that you can serve over tacos, quesadillas, or burritos.